Exact Logit-Based Product Design: Mixed-Integer Convex Programming Formulations

-We begin by first presenting some related background on the representative agent model.
+Our first formulation relies on the representative agent model, which we now briefly review.
 In the representative agent model, an agent is faced with $M$ alternatives.
-Each alternative $m \in \{1,\dots, M\}$ is associated with a utility $\pi_m$.
+Each alternative $m \in [M]$ is associated with a utility $\pi_m$, where we use the notation $[N] = \{1,\dots,N\}$ for any positive integer $N$.
 The agent must choose the probability $x_m$ with which each alternative will be selected; we let $\xb = (x_1,\dots, x_M)$ be the probability distribution over the $M$ alternatives.
 The agent seeks to maximize his adjusted expected utility, where the adjustment is achieved through a convex regularization function $V(\xb)$.
 The representative agent model is then the following optimization problem:

 Since the function $V(\cdot)$ is a convex function, the above problem is a concave maximization problem.
 By carefully choosing the function $V$, the optimal solution of this problem -- the probability distribution $\xb$ -- can be made to coincide with choice probabilities under different choice models.
-In particular, it is known that the function $V(\xb) = \sum_{i=1}^n x_i \log (x_i)$ gives choice probabilities corresponding to a multinomial logit model \citep{anderson1988representative}.
+In particular, it is known that the function $V(\xb) = \sum_{i=1}^M x_i \log (x_i)$ gives choice probabilities corresponding to a multinomial logit model \citep{anderson1988representative}.
+We refer the reader to the excellent paper of \cite{feng2017relation} for a complete characterization of which discrete choice models can be captured by the representative agent model.

 For our problem, the specific instantiation of the representative agent model that we are interested in is one corresponding to the choice of the $k$th customer type between our product and the no-purchase option.
 We let $x_{k,1}$ denote the probability of choosing our product with attribute vector $\ab$, and $x_{k,0}$ denote the probability of choosing the no-purchase option.
 Recall that the utility of our product is $u_k(\ab)$, and the utility of the no-purchase option is 0.
 The representative agent model for this customer type can thus be formulated as